2026 Price Guide · Greater Toronto Area

 IMG International Medical Graduate $8.31 $5 – $12

-The credential premium is real: physician-led clinics charge an average of $11.22/unit — about 18% more than RN/RPN-led clinics at $9.53.
-NPs have moved up to $9.85 on average, sitting between RNs and MDs.
+The credential premium is real: physician-led clinics charge an average of $11.04/unit — about 15% more than RN/RPN-led clinics at $9.56.
+NPs sit at $9.97 on average, between RNs and MDs.
 IMGs (International Medical Graduates) are foreign-trained physicians authorized to inject in Ontario under supervision.
-They consistently price below the market average at $8.31, making them one of the best-kept options for patients who want physician-level training without the premium price tag.
+They consistently price below the market average at $8.28, making them one of the best-kept options for patients who want physician-level training without the premium price tag.

 What this means for you